geelen/css-components-demo/README.md

 )
 ```

 I had to butcher Aphrodite to get this going but it _is_ going!
-I'm a big fan of direct-descendant selectors, often you'll have a structure like:
+I'm a big fan of direct-descendant selectors in particular, often you'll have a structure like:

 ```jsx
 <ProfileImg>